buhrmi/buhrmi/README.md

 ### Gladiators Reloaded

-The reincarnation of an old and beloved browser-based game.
+The reincarnation and reimagination of an old browser-based game.
 [Gladiators Reloaded](https://gladi.buhrmi.de) is now in development, and for the first time in 15 years I'm starting a [dev blog](https://gladi.buhrmi.de/blog) again (in German).
 Have fun.

 ### Work projects